Financial planning tools and services to put you on the path to the future you want

 Your longevity is one of the most significant unknowable factors that determine how much you need for retirement, how much you can spend, how much time you have to do the things you want to do and more.
 Estimating your longevity using one of the best life expectancy calculators can be a good way to improve the accuracy of your retirement financial and lifestyle projections.

-The average life expectancy for a 65-year-old American is now 18 more years on average for men.
-And, women can expect to live around 20.6 more years.
-That means that — according to the Social Security Administration — the average 65 year old man will live until 83 and the average woman will live until almost 86.
-But at least half of us will live even longer — a lot longer.
+The average life expectancy for a 65-year-old American is now almost 18 more years on average for men.
+And, women can expect to live to 19.5 more years.
+That means that – according to the Social Security Administration – the average 65 year old man will live until 82 and the average woman will live to 84.5.
+But, at least half of us will likely live even longer – a lot longer.

 And there is a twist, the longer we live, the longer we will live.
 A longer life begets an even longer life.
-While, a 65-year-old American man can expect to live to almost 83, an 85 year old man can expect to live past 90 — on average.
+While, a 65-year-old American man can expect to live to 82, an 85 year old man can expect to live past 90 – on average.

 And further good news is that we are living healthier and more robust lives.
 “Old” people now feel younger and more vital.
 We are doing more at older ages.